camunda/camunda-bpm-examples/process-engine-plugin/bpmn-parse-listener/README.md

 * How to implement and activate a Process Engine Plugin
 * How to implement a BPMN Parse Listener
-* How to work with an Execution Listener
+* How to work with an Execution Listener and a Task Listener
 * How to use properties as extension elements in BPMN 2.0

 After having looked through the code, you will understand the behavior of a BPMN Parse Listener in case of

 * An additional parsing to the BPMN Parser in the Process Engine
 * The Process Engine Plugin configuration.

+# Execution Listener

 ## Show me the important parts!